 The Brexit transition is the period agreed in the UK-EU Withdrawal Agreement in which the UK is no longer a member of the EU but continues to be subject to EU rules and remains a member of the single market and customs union.
 When the UK left the EU on 31 January 2020, it entered the transition period.
-The transition period is due to come to an end on 31 December 2020.
+The transition period came to an end on 31 December 2020.